 Among the many bills listed for consideration and passing in the Budget Session of Seventeenth Lok Sabha (India) between January 31 and April 3, two of them hold much significance for the Indian agriculture sector — The Pesticides Bill, 2020 and the Seeds Bill, 2020.
 While the Seeds Bill, which has been pending since 2004, aims to regulate the production, distribution, and sale of seeds in the market, the Pesticide Bill will regulate the production of pesticides and check the sale of spurious products.

 Besides, advertisements for pesticides will also be regulated to prevent misleading claims on the part of the manufacturers and to avoid confusion among farmers.
 Manufacturers who violate the law will be subject to a heavy penalty in addition to an imprisonment of up to five years.
-The penalties collected will form a central fund that will provide compensation for farmers facing losses due to illegal, low-quality or spurious chemicals.
+The penalties collected will form a central fund that will provide compensation for farmers facing losses due to illegal, low-quality, or spurious chemicals.

-As mentioned previously, the bill will play a decisive role in restricting the production and sale of substandard and counterfeit products.
+As mentioned previously, the new pesticide bill will play a decisive role in restricting the production and sale of substandard and counterfeit products.
 Poor quality pesticides not only cause significant crop losses, sometimes as heavy as ₹30,000 crores, but also have adverse effects on human health and the environment.
 In 2015, counterfeits, with names that resembled their original counterparts and were produced secretly, accounted for nearly 30% of the $4 billion pesticide market according to a study endorsed by the government.

-Unauthorised products also cripple the measures taken towards achieving the UN’s Sustainable Development Goals.
+Unauthorized products also cripple the measures taken toward achieving the UN’s Sustainable Development Goals.
 A report published by the Transnational Alliance to Combat Illicit Trade (TRACIT) describes their negative impact on achieving nine SDGs, i.e., SDG 1 (no poverty); SDG 2 (zero hunger); SDG 3 (good health and well-being); SDG 6 (clean water and sanitation); SDG 8 (decent work and economic growth); SDG 12 (responsible consumption and production); SDG 14 (life below water); SDG 15 (life on land); and SDG 16 (peace, justice, and strong institutions).

-The Pesticides Management Bill will ensure that farmers have access to relevant and vital information regarding all pesticides available in the market, including their strengths and weaknesses, risks, and other alternative products, in all languages and in a digital format also.
+The Pesticide Management Bill 2020 will ensure that farmers have access to relevant and vital information regarding all pesticides available in the market, including their strengths and weaknesses, risks, and other alternative products, in all languages and in a digital format also.
 The bill also proposes to promote organic pesticides.
 The in-depth information provided for each product will also enable farmers to regulate the use of pesticides to conform to the maximum residue levels (MRL) permitted in key export markets.
 This is significant for crops such as paddy, considering Basmati rice exports to the European Union have declined following the recent amendments to the MRLs in the region.

 Another approach to improve farmer loyalty is to showcase the product’s effectiveness through demo farms.
-Agrochemical companies can utilise digital platforms to build a database of farmers who attend demonstrations at the farm and provide them with regular updates on the products.
+Agrochemical companies can utilize digital platforms to build a database of farmers who attend demonstrations at the farm and provide them with regular updates on the products.
 This steady one-on-one engagement generates the much-needed opportunity to convert farmers who show interest into buyers who are assured of the product’s efficacy.

-Farm management solutions such as CropIn’s SmartFarm also empower farming companies to configure a recommended package of practices that best suit the crop variety for that region.
+Farm management solutions such as Cropin’s SmartFarm also empower farming companies to configure a recommended package of practices that best suit the crop variety for that region.
 By doing so, the farming company can also specify what products the farmers need to apply for the variety of crops they cultivate to ensure that growers use only approved agrochemicals.
 This benefits farmers who are not lettered or lack access to credible information about the products they use.

-Considering India is the leading producer of pesticides in Asia, the move to regulate the pesticide production is a monumental one.
+Considering India is the leading producer of pesticides in Asia, the move to regulate pesticide production is a monumental one.
 It is now the responsibility of pesticide manufacturers to produce and distribute only those products that are of value to the farmers.
-Effective measures also need to be taken to educate farmers on the importance of using high-quality pesticides and to provide them with the tools to help them differentiate between authorised and counterfeit ones.
+Effective measures also need to be taken to educate farmers on the importance of using high-quality pesticides and to provide them with the tools to help them differentiate between authorized and counterfeit ones.

 To learn more, talk to our Solutions Expert.